aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

-It’s important to understand the characteristics of your target variable before you begin running models and forming predictions.
+Understanding your target variable's characteristics is essential before you begin running models and forming predictions.

 ### Types of Regression Algorithms